How to Include Guests On Your Elopement Day

 Have guests write speeches for your ceremony

 One way to make your ceremony even more special is by inviting guests to write a speech or read something during your ceremony.
-Elopements are such intimate experiences and the guests present are very important to you so it can be a really amazing experience to have a few of them share a few words and be a part of the actual ceremony.
+Elopements are such intimate experiences and the guests present are very important to you.
+It can be an amazing experience to have a few of them share a few words and be a part of the actual ceremony.

 Have them sign your marriage license